SB-388

 Key Takeaways

-• Establishes a new California Latino Commission to address inequities in housing, education, labor and healthcare.
+• Establishes the Latino Commission to address housing, education, labor, and health inequities.

 Summary